cetz-package/cetz/src/util.typ

   )
 }

-/// Sort list of points/vectors by distance to base
+/// Sorts an array of vectors by distance to a common position.
-/// - base (vector): Vector to measure distance to
+/// - base (vector): The position to measure the distance of the other vectors from.
-/// - pts (array of vector): List of points
+/// - pts (array): The array of vectors to sort.
-/// -> array Sorted list of points
+/// -> array
 #let sort-points-by-distance(base, pts) = {
   if pts.len() == 1 {
     return pts